bjesuiter/macos-file-summoner/README.md

 ## Todos
 - improve icon to better fit macOS Finder style
 - Add i18n to the app based on the language of the host macos
+- copy the string in ./version' into the 'Info.plist' file for the app to avoid manual version updating in Info.plist

 ## Ideas
 - Implement a better designed 'new File' Dialog based on [Gio](https://gioui.org/)